GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 ---
 ```

+<video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_make_only_outlines_visible.mp4"></video>

 :::

 :::{dropdown} Change the styling for multiple overlayed layers

 >This is exercise 7 in the PPP.
 Participants will need the specific data.

 In this exercise, we will apply the same style to all features in a layer, but we will change multiple layers and overlay them so each is visible in a different style.
 We have the polygons for 3 administrative levels.

 ```{figure} ../../fig/en_30.30.2_changing_layer_style_1.png